-The Fund's total return (pre-tax) from January 1, 2020 to
+The Fund's total return (pre-tax) from January 1, 2021 to

-September 30, 2020 was 5.93%.
+September 30, 2021 was 4.32%.

-Average Annual Total Returns (for the periods ended December 31, 2019)
+Average Annual Total Returns (for the periods ended December 31, 2020)

 After-tax returns are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
 Your actual after-tax returns will depend on your tax situation and may differ from those shown.
 After-tax returns shown are not relevant to investors who hold their Fund shares through tax-deferred arrangements, such as 401(k) plans or individual retirement accounts.
-In the event of negative performance, the Fund's returns after taxes on distributions and sale of Fund shares are calculated assuming that an investor has sufficient capital gains of the same character from other investments to offset any capital losses from the sale of Fund shares.
-As a result, the Fund's returns after taxes on distributions and sale of Fund shares may exceed the Fund's returns before taxes and/or returns after taxes on distributions.